-We are highly dependent upon the principal members of our management team, including our Chief Executive Officer, Darrin Uecker, and members of our finance, sales, marketing, scientific, and engineering teams.
-These persons have significant experience and knowledge with sub-microsecond pulsed electric fields and more broadly in aesthetics, dermatology, life sciences, and medical technologies.
+We are highly dependent upon the principal members of our management team, including our Chief Executive Officer, Kevin Danahy, our Chief Strategy Officer, Mitchell Levinson, and our Chief Technology Officer, Darrin Uecker, and members of our finance, scientific and engineering teams.
+These persons have significant experience and knowledge with sub-microsecond pulsed electric fields and more broadly in aesthetics, demandology, life sciences, and medical technologies.
 The loss of any team member could impair our ability to design, identify, and develop new intellectual property and new scientific or product ideas.
 The loss of a key employee, the failure of a key employee to perform in his or her current position, or our inability to attract and retain skilled employees could result in our inability to continue to grow our business or to implement our business strategy.
 We compete for qualified management and scientific personnel with other life science companies, academic institutions, and research institutions.
 Our employees could leave our Company with little or no prior notice.
 They are free to work for a competitor.
-If one or more of our senior executives or other key personnel was a competitor.
-If one or more of our senior executives or other key personnel management may be required to divert attention from other aspects of the business.
+If one or more of our senior executives or other key personnel were unable or unwilling to continue in their present positions, we may not be able to replace them easily or at all, and other senior management may be required to divert attention from other aspects of the business.
 In addition, we do not have "key person" life insurance policies covering any member of our management team or other key personnel.
 The loss of any of these individuals or any inability to attract or retain qualified personnel, including scientists, engineers, and others, could prevent us from pursuing collaborations and materially and adversely affect our product development and introductions, business growth prospects, results of operations, and financial condition.